Team AniFem

 Peter Fobian edits and schedules our biweekly podcast in addition to helping out with contributor edits and recommendations posts.
 He’s a professional writer and producer who’s been working in anime, video games, and esports for over a decade.
 You can follow him on Twitter @peterfobian.

-Editors and Writers
+Editors and Creators

-Meru Clewis is a JP-EN localization editor, proofreader, and QA, as well as a journalist and pop culture critic and reviewer.
-Black, Queer, and forevermore a Blerd, Meru is known as the resident idol lover, bringing their keen insight to the wide, wide world of Japan’s idol industry.
+Cy Catwell is a JP-EN localization editor, proofreader, and QA, as well as a journalist and pop culture critic and reviewer.
+Black, Queer, and forevermore a Blerd, Cy is known as the resident idol lover, bringing their keen insight to the wide, wide world of Japan’s idol industry.
 They’re also a big, big fan of the manga Complex Age, the Etrian Odyssey video game series, the visual novel Raging Loop, and loves the “cute girls doing cute things” sub-genre of iyashikei/healing and slice-of-life anime.
 You can follow their work as a professional Blerd on their blog Backlit Pixels, get snapshots of their life via Instagram, or keep up with their day to day freelancing antics on Twitter.

 Founder